Business Intelligence

 Additionally, you can apply filters to refine the list and manage columns using the settings feature.
 You can also perform multiple actions in the table view.
 To learn more about the additional actions, see Manage Business Intelligence components section in the Administer Pentaho Data Catalog document.

-Business Intelligence (BI) components Galaxy view
+Business Intelligence (BI) Galaxy view

 In the Navigation pane, under Actions, selecting View Galaxy displays the Business Intelligence (BI) components in the Galaxy view.
 The Galaxy view shows a different visual layout that is useful for exploring relationships and connections among BI components.
 You can use the Galaxy view feature to quickly view the structure of the data and its details.
 This feature is handy when you want to view information that is not easily visualized using the navigation tree.
 When you open BI components in the Galaxy view, you can see the relationships in the data from a bird's eye view and drill down into the data for specific details.
 To learn more about Galaxy view and its available functions, see Galaxy View.